CodingZeal/nextjs-example-confirm-server-action/post.md

 }
 ```

-Note the return value, this will be assigned to `formState` in the client component by `useFormState` hook once the submission is complete.
+The return value will be assigned to the `formState` in the client component by the `useFormState` hook once the submission is complete.
 It contains the `status` of the server action, a `message` and a random `newId` that we are going to render in the UI.

 We need to import `useFormState` from `react-dom`: